 Trust and Confidence – AAP and its staff will work within all relevant legal frameworks to promote public trust and to avoid bringing the news service into disrepute.

 Future – Opportunities to develop or adapt the AAP news service within the auspices of this charter will be assessed on merit and actioned as the Board and managers see fit.

-An AAP Editorial Advisory Committee will be established to monitor the independence of the AAP news service and promote compliance with the principles.
+An AAP Editorial Standards Committee monitors the quality and independence of the AAP news service and promotes compliance with the principles.

 Code of practice